bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:12:41

-So I would say there's no reason to care about this, but people were doing it.
+I would say there's no reason to care about this, but people were doing it.
 So we just have to sort of explain at least what they were doing.
-And so what you would do is you would have this image somewhere, maybe on a web server, or maybe on your own computer.
+What you would do is you would have this image somewhere, maybe on a web server, or maybe on your own computer.
-And so everybody would have access to this image because it's just data.
+Everybody would have access to this image because it's just data.
-But the question is - Who really owns the image?
-Whatever it means to "own" the image.
+But the question is, "who really owns the image?
+Whatever it means to "own" the image".

 Aaron van Wirdum: 00:13:05